zoro-v/Ozone-NextJS-Scanner/README.md

 **Ozone Next.js Scanner** is a specialized reconnaissance tool designed to audit websites built with the **Next.js** framework.

 It uses **Selenium** to render the page, extracts the unique `buildId`, and then constructs hidden JSON API endpoints (`/_next/data/...`) to reveal backend data that is not visible in the source code.
 ---
+⚠️ Disclaimer
+This tool is developed by Ozone for educational purposes and security research only.
+---

 ## ⚡ Features